hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 #### Install Dependencies

 The Modular Flight Framework is a .lua script that uses AMUMSS to create a usable .pak file.
-Ensure you have installed AMUMSS and its dependencies correctly to ensure a smooth experience.
+Ensure you have [installed AMUMSS and its dependencies](https://github.com/hypn0tick/nms-lua-mods#installing-amumss) correctly to ensure a smooth experience.

 #### Download the Modular Flight Framework

-[Download the script]() to your AMUMSS "ModScript" folder.
-If you struggle to download the file, simply [copy its contents]() into a new .lua file in your "ModScript" folder.
+Download the script to your AMUMSS "ModScript" folder.
+If you struggle to download the file, simply [copy its contents](https://raw.githubusercontent.com/hypn0tick/nms-lua-mods/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Hypn0tick%20-%20Modular%20Flight%20Framework.lua) into a new .lua file in your "ModScript" folder.

 You are now ready to build LUA script-based mods for No Man's Sky!

 **NOTE:** The URL above links to the script with my personal configurations that I have released.
-If you are looking to build a mod from scratch, please reference the [variant with vanilla values]() included in the repository.
+If you are looking to build a mod from scratch, please reference the [variant with base-game values](https://github.com/hypn0tick/nms-lua-mods/blob/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Variants/Vanilla.lua) included in the repository.

 ### Build the Mod: